 Fluorescent Bulbs should be secured in a plastic bag and placed in your garbage cart.
 Compact fluorescent bulbs should be taken to Lowe's or Home Depot for recycling.

 Paint must be dried out before being placed at the curb to prevent the paint from exploding when it is compacted in the garbage truck.
 It will dry out by pouring two quarts of Oil Dry Absorbent or Kitty Litter into a half gallon of paint.
 Stir with a stick and leave the top off to allow it to dry.
 When you can hold the can upside down and no paint pours out, then it is ready to go in your trash.
 Oil dry or kitty litter is available at any grocery store, discount store or auto supply store.

-Car batteries may be dropped off at the Tyler Recycling Center, 418 N. Bois Darc Ave.
+Liquids and automotive batteries should be dropped off at the Tyler Recycling Center, 418 N. Bois D' Arc

 Motor oil and anti-freeze may be dropped off at the Tyler Recycling Center.